mrudulagavas/AI_Seacrh_Engine/README.md

 # AI Search Engine - NeuraSeek

-Anusandhan is an AI-powered search engine designed to provide real-time search capabilities with concise answers and reference sources.
+NeuraSeek is an AI-powered search engine designed to provide real-time search capabilities with concise answers and reference sources.
 It features a frontend UI written in Streamlit for easy interaction and a backend API developed using Node.js.

 ![first image](./ai_search_ui/demo.png)